mayank1809/git-interactive-base/README.md

-here we are going to know about how to modify the commit.
+Learning git rebase and also learning how to add workflow to gitub